 - Reimbursing the employee for actual expenses

-- Pay the vendor directly for services provided
+- Pay the supplier directly for services provided

 - The employee may pay the relocation costs directly and, provided the employee has not received a lump sum, apply for reimbursement after the move, substantiating all expenses with original receipts.

-- The department may elect to receive the invoice(s) and pay the vendor direct.
-Payments to vendors for moving expenses are on the Non-PO Related Payments List.
+- The department may elect to receive the invoice(s) and pay the supplier direct.
+Payments to suppliers for moving expenses are on the Non-PO Related Payments List.

 Some types of relocation reimbursements are not taxable and some are taxable.
 Reimbursements for taxable relocation expenses will be reported as income to the appointee, subject to the appropriate tax withholding.
 The employee should be informed of this.
 (See form BA 1357 for details.)

 - Advance Approval: The department wishing to pay moving expenses for an employee should request approval in advance from the Dean or equivalent administrative officer.
 If reimbursement will be from sponsored funds, contact Sponsored Projects Administration (SPA).

 - Advise the Employee: The department should advise the employee what method will be used to pay relocation expenses and the limitations on such payments.
 Advise the employee that receipts are required for reimbursement.